rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/fire-up-the-debugger.md

 # Fire up the debugger

-The next step will be to put a breakpoint at 0x0045412b, press `F2` key
+The next step will be to put a breakpoint at 0x0045412b, this address contains probably the right password or our.
+Press `F2` key to put a breakpoint

 ![find-the-validation-routine-breakpoint-to-fish-code-1](./img/find-the-validation_routine-15.png)